icloud-photos-downloader/icloud_photos_downloader/README.md

     Options:
-      --username <username>           Your iCloud username or email address --password <password>           Your iCloud password (leave blank if stored in keyring) --size [original|medium|thumb]  Image size to download (default: original) --download-videos               Download both videos and photos (default: only download photos) --force-size                    Only download the requested size (default: download original if
+      --username <username>           Your iCloud username or email address --password <password>           Your iCloud password
+      --size [original|medium|thumb]  Image size to download (default: original) --download-videos               Download both videos and photos (default: only download photos) --force-size                    Only download the requested size (default: download original if